 Associated with this medley of seaside villages are great surf beaches, coloured sands, mangrove-lined creeks, great fishing, and bushwalking through a magnificent display of wildflowers.

 And twitchers aren't forgotten.
-Migratory birds from Siberia and Japan keep ornithologists busy for hours.
+Migratory birds from Siberia and Japan keep ornithologists busy for hours and more than 350 species have been recorded on island.

-Those in the know around the Great Sandy Strait say that the tip is to hire a houseboat and enjoy the calm waters, passing dolphins, and the tranquility of your surrounds.
+Those in the know around the Great Sandy Strait say that the tip is to hire a houseboat and enjoy the calm waters, passing dolphins, and the tranquility of your surrounds or spend some time at the two resorts on island – Kingfisher Bay Resort (on the western side) or Eurong Beach Resort – which is located on the surf side of the island and only accessible by four-wheel-drive.